isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 - Recent Work i.e. Personal Alert Button for seniors living alone, Assistive technologies such as the eCanvas for persons with disabilities
 ****
 ### **Interested To Work for Our Capabilities?**
 Our team is always searching for like minded people to achieve shared goal of improving citizen life.
-If you have a similar purpose, check out our job opportunities!
-To view job opportunities, Click Here.
+If you have a similar purpose, check out our job opportunities below!
 ![](/images/job_cta2.png)